 3-De Vinos-Calle de la Palma, 76

 Stepping into this small bar is like stepping into a Spanish grandmother’s living room.
 The floors of De Vinos are covered with original old tiles and the old brown leather sofas are comfortable and inviting.
 Although it looks old fashioned inside, don’t let that fool you.
 They have an excellent selection of wines, including trendy orange wines, Beaujolais Nouveau and an excellent selection of cavas by the glass.
-Make sure you call or message in advance before you arrive because their hours are sporadic.
+Make sure you call or message in advance before you arrive because their hours can be unpredictable.

 4-DOC Enoteca Italiana-Calle de El Españoleto, 2